 Many people understand that the size and weight of a semi-truck increase the potential for terrible damage and severe injuries in a truck accident.
-The size and weight of a large truck increase the distance required to stop a truck.
+The size and weight of a large truck increase the distance a vehicle travels from the time the driver applies the pressure required to stop a truck.

 A semi-truck may need twice as much distance as a passenger car to come to a stop.
 A loaded truck traveling in good road conditions at 65 mph needs nearly 600 feet, the length of two football fields, to stop, according to the Federal Motor Carrier Safety Administration (FMCSA).
 When you add that the FMCSA puts “brake problems” at the top of a list of 10 causes of truck crashes, it’s quite obvious why some Kentucky truck accidents are so destructive.